thebgacademy/genomescope/README.md

 Click on the [following link](https://gitpod.io/new#https://github.com/thebgacademy/genomescope).
 It should bring you to GitPod webpage and directly guide you to create a new workspace using GenomeScope tutoruial set up.
 Just click on continue and that's it.
 If for some reason you appear on the GitPod webpage and the opening window did not show up.
 Click on "Try for Free", log in with your GitHub account, then click on "New Workspace", type to the url `github.com/thebgacademy/genomescope` and finally hit `Continue` button.

 Whem GitPod opens, there might be about 3 minutes of installation logs running in the command line, but eventually the workspace will be created with the software installed and data avaialbe.
-It should look like this
+It should look like (moteless) like this

 ![Screenshot 2023-09-15 at 08 21 31](https://github.com/BGAcademy23/genomescope/assets/8181573/961e9219-a49c-4c4f-8b62-82911644865a)

 Note you can click on the small arrow next to `genomescope` directory and then on `README.md` to have this README file opened directly in GitPod.
-If you would like to eventually install the tools at your own computer or cluster, you can take a look at [the configuration .yml file](https://github.com/BGAcademy23/genomescope/blob/main/.gitpod.yml) we used to set up the gitpod.
+If you would like to eventually install the tools at your own computer or cluster, you can take a look at [the configuration .yml file](.gitpod.yml) we used to set up the gitpod.
 These commands are setting up a conda environment with kmc, R and a bunch of r-packages, then fetching GenomeScope from GitHub and installing it.
 You should be able to follow similar steps to get a similar evironment anywhere you like.

 ## Practical session 1

 This session is mostly to get you familiar with running GenomeScope in terminal.
-For completeness sake, we also show how k-mer spectra can be generated using KMC, but there are many tutorial on k-mer spetra generation out there.
+For completeness sake, we also show how k-mer spectra can be generated using FastK, but there are many tutorial on k-mer spetra generation out there.
 You can skip that part and start directly with modeling.

-### (optional) Generating k-mer spectra using KMC
+### (optional) Generating k-mer spectra using FastK

 This section is just to show you how to get a k-mer spectrum out of reads.
-You don't need to do this for the practical, but just in case you'd like to learn how to run a k-mer counter, here's an example of a [KMC](https://github.com/refresh-bio/KMC) run (k=21) on yeast short-read datasets (SRR3265401).
+You don't need to do this for the practical, but just in case you'd like to learn how to run a k-mer counter, here's an example of a [FastK](https://github.com/thegenemyers/FASTK) run (k=31) on yeast short-read datasets (SRR3265401).
 You can find these `.fastq.gz` files in your GitPod workspace (`workspace/data`).

 Note, there are many more k-mer counters.
-KMC is great one, FastK is another, which is also integrated with many other k-mer tools and will be the counter we will work with here [FastK](https://github.com/thegenemyers/FASTK).
+KMC is another great one, for larger datasets we would recommend one of the two as they are very efficient.
+In this tutorial we will stick with [FastK](https://github.com/thegenemyers/FASTK).

 ```
 SAMPLE=SRR3265401